nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 mount_path_pseudo(bool, default false)
     Whether to use Pseudo (true) or Path (false) for NFS v3 and 9P mounts.

+    This option defaults to false for backward compatibility, however, for new setups, it's strongly recommended to be set true since it then means the same server path for the mount is used for both v3 and v4.x.

 Dbus_Name_Prefix
     DBus name prefix.
 Required if one wants to run multiple ganesha instances on single host.
 The prefix should be different for every ganesha instance.
 If